JWST ETC Time-Series Modes

 An additional change is made to the number of rejected frames for MIRI time-series modes compared to the non-time-series modes.
 The first and last frames are rejected by the pipeline and the ETC for non-time-series MIRI integrations greater than 5 groups (with special handling for integration ramps with fewer than 5 groups) due to the first and last frame effects.
 In other words, an integration with 12 groups will be reduced to 10 groups, with the SNR computed for 10 groups, ignoring the first and last groups.
 No frames are rejected for any MIRI time-series modes, regardless of integration ramp length.

 All time-series modes present the text shown in Figure 1 (below) on the Detector Setup tab, including 2 "context sensitive help" links (the blue question mark icons) that lead to (1) a relevant JDOX page specific to the instrument and mode and (2) this article.

 Users interested in evaluating time-series observations in the ETC should heed the advice given by the orange text in Figure 1 (below) and any recommendations provided at the instrument-specific link.
 In general, users will want to calculate the SNR for a single sample (i.e., a single integration) rather than for the entirety of their observation (multiple integrations).
 Evaluating the SNR for the entire observation is incorrect for TSOs because the ETC coadds the results from each integration ramp, increasing the SNR by a factor of the square root of the number of integration ramps, resulting in a significant overestimation of the SNR.
-(Keep in mind that the behavior is very different in APT: as of APT 2021.2 users will receive an error if they specify one integration for TSOs.)
+(Keep in mind that the behavior is very different in APT: users will receive an error if they specify one integration for TSOs.)